RoniF-pixel/R-projects/Stroke Prediction/README.md

 gender, age, various diseases, and smoking status.
 Each row in the data provides relevant information about the patient.

+We have 5110 observations or patients and the features are:
+- id: unique identifier
+- gender: "Male", "Female" or "Other"
+- age: age of the patient
+- hypertension: 0 if the patient doesn't have hypertension, 1 if the patient has hypertension
+- heart_disease: 0 if the patient doesn't have any heart diseases, 1 if the patient has a heart disease
+- ever_married: "No" or "Yes"
+- work_type: "children", "Govt_jov", "Never_worked", "Private" or "Self-employed"
+- Residence_type: "Rural" or "Urban"
+- avg_glucose_level: average glucose level in blood
+- bmi: body mass index
+- smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"
+- stroke: 1 if the patient had a stroke or 0 if not

 # Objective:
 This project aims to investigate the effectiveness of three ML algorithms for the prediction of stroke.